jacobogabeiraspenas/global-urban-surface-ml/README.md

 ### Comparison with LCZ-Based Estimation

-For reference, we compare the ML predictions against a traditional method based on Local Climate Zones (LCZs), where each LCZ type is assigned a fixed λ_B value and spatially aggregated to the 100 m grid.
+For reference, we compare the ML predictions against a traditional method based on Local Climate Zones (LCZs) from the WUDAPT project, where each LCZ type is assigned a fixed λ_B value and spatially aggregated to the 100 m grid.
 The figure below compares both approaches to the LiDAR-derived ground truth.

 ![Validation comparison](docs/pic5.png)